microsoft/dstoolkit-mlops-v2/docs/how-to/BranchingStrategy.md

 # Branching Strategy

-This document explains how to handle setup your code repository to create your CI/CD pipeline.
+This document explains how to handle setup of your code repository to support a CI/CD process.
 In this document, we use uppercase DEV, TEST, PROD to refer to environments and lowercase when talking about branches (dev, main)

 ## Design